The12thAstronaut/The12thAstronaut.github.io/Integration.markdown

 ![image](/assets/images/Rodriguez_Matthew_Pic2.jpg){:width="300px" style="float: left; padding-right:20px"}
 **Matthew Rodriguez** is an energetic third year Mechanical engineering student at Texas A&M University that has collaborated with NASA SUITS for nearly one year as a part of the Integration and Finance team.
-After graduation Matthew hopes to pursue a career defence contracting with L3 Harris.
+After graduation Matthew hopes to pursue a career in defense contracting with L3 Harris.
 When Matthew is not busy with school he enjoys  powerlifting, golfing and studying astronomy.

 <span style="display:block" class="note"> --- </span>